azrindipu/azrindipu/README.md

 </p>

 ### HI THERE!!! 👋
 <p align="justify">
-Hi, I am Azrin Dipu from Dhaka, Bangladesh.
-Currently, I am working as an Associate Software Engineer at <a href="http://www.dsinnovators.com/">Dynamic Solution Innovators Ltd</a> for more than 2.5 years.
-Bassically I hepl my team as a java back-end and DevOps developper.
+Hi, I am Azrin.
+Currently, I am doing my MSc in computer science at <a href="https://uit.no/startsida">UiT The Arctic University of Norway.</a> I have 4 yaers of experience in software development at <a href="http://www.dsinnovators.com/">Dynamic Solution Innovators Ltd</a>.
+Looking to contribute to open-source projects related to software development and open to discussions about software engineering.
 </p>

-- 🔭 Currently working on a JAVA EE Application
-- 🌱 Currently learning Jenkins and Ansible
-- 👯 Looking to contribute to open-source projects related to software development
-- 💬 Open to discussions about software engineering

 ## **CODING STATS -**